helm/charts/stable/couchdb/README.md

 # CouchDB

-This chart has been promoted to stable, so the version in the incubator is now deprecated.

 Apache CouchDB is a database featuring seamless multi-master sync, that scales from big data to mobile, with an intuitive HTTP/JSON API and designed for reliability.